 Direct from us.
 We offer free delivery locally within a 15 mile radius of Avebury or you are very welcome to collect.

-Please give us a call!
+Please give us a call or send us an email!
 Passionate in what we do, we want to be sure you get the right cut for the right recipe.
 We sell by the joint or by the carcass.
 No minimum spend for local deliveries.
 Payment by bank transfer or cash.
 We are currently growing our number of stockists as our business grows, we encourage you to keep asking your local butcher for goat meat.
 If you don’t ask, they won’t know there is a demand!

 Wholesale: whole carcasses can be collected straight from our abattoir near Swindon.